-Advice on having bonfires and what materials are not allowed to be burnt.
+Advice on having bonfires and what to do if you need to make a complaint

 You are allowed to have a bonfire if you are disposing of certain types of material or garden waste.
-However, we would recommend that you find other ways to dispose of your waste first - this could be through recycling, your brown bin (garden waste only) composting or taking it to your nearest Household Recycling Centre..
+However, we would recommend that you find other ways to dispose of your waste first - this could be through recycling, your brown bin (garden waste only) composting or taking it to your nearest Household Recycling Centre

-There are certain materials that you cannot burn.
-These include household rubbish, rubber tyres, plastic, paint or foam.
+There are some materials that you can't burn.
+These include household rubbish, rubber tyres, plastic, paint and foam.

 If you must have a bonfire then please:

 Bonfires can cause air pollution, make health conditions worse (such as asthma and bronchitis), can spread if not controlled properly and also damage property and wildlife habitat.
-The Council also will investigate complaints against smoke, with action taken against those who are causing a nuisance.
+We will also investigate complaints against smoke, with action taken against those who are causing a nuisance.
 Read more about how to make a complaint and the complaints process.

-If you see people burning materials that they shouldn't, please get in touch with the Council so they can investigate.
+If you see people burning materials that they shouldn't, please get in touch with us so we can investigate.

-However, it is an offence to have a bonfire with 'dark smoke,' usually resulting from burning materials containing chemicals such as insulation and polystyrene.
-The Council will investigate these types of bonfire, and if you are making a complaint, it would be useful if you could provide photographic evidence of the dark smoke and materials being burned.
-The Council will also investigate repeated smoky bonfires which have a detrimental impact on local residents (e.g property is being covered in ash or residents cannot have their window open).
+We will investigate these bonfires with dark smoke.
+If you are making a complaint, it would be useful if you could provide photographic evidence of the dark smoke and materials being burned.
+We will also investigate repeated smoky bonfires which have a detrimental impact on local residents (e.g property is being covered in ash or residents cannot have their window open).